 - Remove all personal information from prescription bottles to protect your privacy.

-Click on the image below to download these printable disposal do's and don'ts, and keep a copy in your medicine cabinet:
+Download the printable version of disposal do's and don'ts (shown below), and keep a copy in your medicine cabinet: